kynetx/Fuse-API/Using_the_JavaScript_SDK.md

 This is normal until you drive the vehicle.

 You can also login to the [Carvoyant dashboard](https://dash.carvoyant.com) with the credentials you used to create the Carvoyant account.
 You should see any vehicles you've added there.

+The following command should show you the subscriptions that Carvoyant has recorded for a vehicle:

+	Fuse.vehicleSubscriptions(<vehicle_channel>, <callback>)

+Normally, there should be four after the initialization above.

 # Use the SDK.